Itineraries: A 3-Day Weekend Getaway in Philadelphia

 Note: the basement is for guided tours only, and the outdoor sculpture garden is not entirely wheelchair accessible.
 There are also narrow stairs to watch out for.

-1:00 PM: Find your favorite cheesesteak
+1:00 PM: Know where to find your favorite Philly cheesesteak

 Meat eaters can't leave Philadelphia without trying a famous cheesesteak, so head to Passyunk Square to decide once and for all whether Pat's or Geno's is the best.
 Or... listen to Philly locals and avoid both.
 Instead head to Jim's (South Street), Tony Luke's (South Philly), or farther out to Delassandro's or Max's (definitely take an Uber). #YoureWelcome

-How to get to Philadelphia:
+How to get to Philadelphia without a car:

-Share this Philly Guide on Pinterest:
+Save this Philly Guide for later on Pinterest: